-- (iii) (d): Menstrual cycle in human females is about 28 days. - (iv) (d) - (v) (d) - 21.
-Spore formation is the process of formation of microscopic reproductive structures called spores.
+- 15. (a) Spore formation is the process of formation of microscopic reproductive structures called spores.
 These spores when detach from the parent give rise to a new individual.
-Reproduction by the formation of spores is a common method of asexual reproduction in some bacteria and most of the fundi.

-Following figure shows the process of spore formation in Rhizopus:
+Reproduction by the formation of spores is a common method of asexual reproduction in some bacteria and most of the fungi. - (b) Following figure shows the process of spore formation in Rhizopus:

-- 22. Two advantages of spore producing organisms are: - (i) Some spores help organism to survive during harsh environmental conditions as spores are covered by thick walls which protect them until they come in contact with moist surface and germinate. - (ii) Spores are generally very small and light.
-Therefore, it ensures easy dispersal by wind, water and animal. - 23.
-General process of growth refers to different types of developmental processes in the body like increase in height, weight, changes in shape and size of the body whereas sexual maturation involves specific changes which occur in the body of an organism at puberty like maturation of gonads, growth of body hairs, cracking of voice in males, development of breasts in females, etc.
+- (c) Two advantages to spore producing organism are: - (i) Some spores help organism to survive during harsh environmental conditions as spores are covered by thick walls which protect them until they come in contact with moist surface and germinate. - (ii) Spores are generally very small and light.
+Therefore, it ensures easy dispersal by wind, water and animal.